johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 checked after each path has been checked during the search.
 If the time passed is larger than the allowed timeout, the search is interrupted and returns as fast as possible.
-The timeout provided has to be a decimal number smaller than or equeal to 120 seconds.
+The timeout provided has to be a decimal number smaller than or equal to 120 seconds.

 Result Categories
 -----------------